gohugoio/hugoDocs/content/en/getting-started/directory-structure.md

 You can mount directories to `archetypes`, `assets`, `content`, `data`, `i18n`, `layouts`, and `static`.
 See [details][mounts].

-You can also mount directories from Git repositories using Hugo Modules.
+You can also mount directories from Git repositories using modules.
 See [details](/hugo-modules/).

 ## Theme skeleton